The My Lai Massacre reveals the reality of warfare: slaughtering cvilians deters resistance.

 I have noted previously that since WWII, military action against the US has moved toward guerrilla action.
 Part of this is because since the surrender of Japan there has been a sharp decline in conflicts between major powers, and therefore a decline in traditional warfare.
 And there have been no wars between any two modern democracies since then.

-But probably the larger explanation is, it works.
+But the historical record makes the rational for slaughtering civilians clear: as horrific as it is, it works.
 The advanced countries don’t yet have a good solution for responding to guerrilla forces, although the Petraeus/Nagl doctrine is beginning to develop promising tools.

 As I noted, there were no men of military age in the My Lai massacre.
 So where were they?
 The US military was fairly certain that they were guerrilla fighters who frequently crept off to fight for the Viet Cong.
 And so Task Force Barker was launched to deal with the problem, which the officers on the scene interpreted to wipe out everyone there.